 Myth #3: You can out exercise a bad diet.

 Fact: It is much easier to control the amount of calories being consumed than calories being burned through exercise.
 For one, not all calories are created equally.
-Calories from vegetables are relatively low and nutrient dense, whereas, calories from soda are considered empty because they contain very little in the way of nutritional value.
+Calories from vegetables are relatively low and nutrient dense, whereas, calories from soda are high and considered empty because they contain very little in the way of nutritional value.
 For example, according to Harvard Medical, using a stationary bike at a moderate pace for a 155 pound individual for 30 minutes burns about 260 calories.
 According to My Fitness Pal, a mars bar has 230 calories.
 It would take 30 minutes of moderate cycling to burn off one chocolate bar.

 Myth #4: When you stop exercising, your muscles turn to fat.